dotnet/roslyn/src/Metalama/doc/Merging.md

 See Modifications.md to better understand the changes done for Metalama.

-## 3. Update eng\Versions.props
+## 3. Update eng-Metalama\MainVersions.props

-- Set MajorVersion and MinorVersion to the source Roslyn version.
+Set RoslynVersion to the source Roslyn version.
-- Reset the PatchVersion to 1001.

-Note: If the pach version of the source Roslyn version is not 0, we'd need to modify the Versions.props file.

 ## 4. Regenerate generated source files